ShareFacebook Twitter AddThis

 After slicing it open you'll need to remove its core with a knife.
 Then use your oiled hands to pull apart the fruit (which will lie hidden between flowery fibres).

-It can be tricky, but with a little practice you'll be able to enjoy the sweet reward of its flesh.
+It can be tricky, but with a little practice you'll be able to enjoy the sweet reward of jackfruit's flesh.
 Watch this informative video from Wendy Phan to see it in action:

 How To Eat Jackfruit